-The role of the Indigenous Advisory Council (IAC) is to serve as advisors to the Thunder Bay Public Library.
+The role of the Indigenous Action Council (IAC) is to serve as advisors to the Thunder Bay Public Library.
 Together we strive to create safe and inclusive community hubs.

-The Indigenous Advisory Council was formed in 2016.
+The Indigenous Action Council was formed in 2016.
 Over the years, the IAC has contributed to the success of numerous projects and initiatives including:

 - Developing the TBPL's Relationship Building and Reconciliation action plan (2017),